 Using data analytics to proactively treat or even prevent infections in premature babies

 Data analytics can support the doctor and nurse to make the best possible decisions.
-Daniel Vrijbrief Neonatologist UMC Utrecht
+Daniel Vijlbrief Neonatologist UMC Utrecht

 Around 10 percent of all infants are born premature (<37 weeks of gestational age).
 Although the survival of premature infants continues to improve, their neurodevelopmental outcome remains a major concern.
 When a baby is born premature, it is admitted to the Neonatology Department (NICU) of a hospital.
 During this period, the baby is very vulnerable and prone to infections.
 To keep track of the health of the baby, it is connected to many devices.
 No other department in the hospital collects more data than the department of neonatology.

-Having collected 10 years of patient data, Universitair Medisch Centrum (UMC) Utrecht felt the need to put the collected data to good use.
+Having collected 10 years of patient data, Universitair Medisch Centrum (UMC) Utrecht, a leading international university medical center, felt the need to put the collected data to good use.
 Nowadays, machine learning and artificial intelligence (AI) are becoming more and more important for the healthcare sector.
 That is why UMC Utrecht started the Applied Data Science in Medicine (ADAM) project.
-With ADAM, the UMC Utrecht uses the well-known approach of large-scale data analysis to ensure that they choose the treatment that is most beneficial to a specific patient.
+With ADAM, the UMC Utrecht uses the well-known approach of large-scale data analysis to ensure that it chooses the treatment that is most beneficial to a specific patient.

 The aim is to develop multiple models in SAS in order to better inform parents, provide the best possible healthcare for babies for a better long-term neurodevelopmental outcome and to eventually apply it to other intensive care departments.
 Manon Benders Professor and Head of Neonatology UMC Utrecht